A deep convolutional neural network that is invariant to time rescaling: Discussion

-This paper presented SITHCon, a deep convolutional neural network combining layers of logarithmically-compressed, scale-invariant representations of the recent past with pooled convolutions.
-Rescaling the input signal in time results in a translation of the state of the SITH memory over indices.
-Because the output of the CNN layer depends on the maximum of the activity over indices, each convolutional filter is effectively scale-invariant over a wide range of rescalings.
-To the extent the scale-invariant ranges of different filters overlap, the network as a whole should also be scale-invariant.
-We performed a series of experiments and found that the networks generalized to a wide range of unseen temporal scales; the networks were approximately scale-invariant over about an order of magnitude.
-To obtain arbitrarily large ranges of rescaling, one can take a trained network and simply add \(\taustar\)s to enable the network to generalize over whatever range of scales is desired.
-The range of scales over which the network can generalize will go up exponentially with the number of \(\taustar\)s added to the network with no additional learned weights.
+This paper presented SITHCon, a deep convolutional neural network built from layers of logarithmically-compressed, scale-invariant representations of the recent past and pooled convolutions.
+Rescaling the input signal in time results in a translation of the state of SITH over indices.
+Because the output of the CNN layer depends on the maximum of the activity over indices, each convolutional filter is scale-invariant over a wide range of time-rescalings, limited only by edge effects. \citet{Jansson.Lindeberg.2021} built a visual CNN that exploits similar ideas to generalize to visual images of different sizes.

+We performed a series of experiments and found that SITHCon generalized to a wide range of unseen temporal scales; SITHCon generalized over time rescalings of about an order of magnitude.
+TCN did not generalize to time rescalings of the input signal.
+Techniques used for speech recognition prior to the rise of deep networks, were robust to changes in the rate of speech \citep[e.g.,][]{SakoChib78}.
+Although deep networks have replaced these techniques, their memory representations require training on a variety of speech rates.
+Deep convolutional networks with a logarithmically-compressed temporal memory provide a strategy that could combine the power of deep networks with a human-like ability to generalize to time-rescaled input signals.

+The SITHCon network also has capabilities that are very different from natural learners.
+To obtain arbitrarily large ranges of time-rescaling, one can take a trained network and simply add \(\taustar\)'s to enable the network to generalize over whatever range of scales is desired.
+The range of scales over which the network can generalize goes up exponentially with the number of \(\taustar\)'s added to the network with no additional learned weights (Fig.~\ref{eff_max}).